notasausage/pi-hole-unbound-wireguard/README.md

 Richard Crosby's overview here is great, though missing some of the details.
 He's also adding a VPN proxy server, which I decided to skip.

 - **[Set up Pi-hole as truly self-contained DNS resolver](https://github.com/anudeepND/pihole-unbound)**
-Anudeep's setup of Unbound to work with Pi-Hole was extremely helpful to understand how the two work together.
+Anudeep's setup of Unbound to work with Pi-hole was extremely helpful to understand how the two work together.

 - **[Unbound: How to enable DNSSEC](https://www.nlnetlabs.nl/documentation/unbound/howto-anchor/)**
 NLnet Labs explains what DNSSEC is and how to enable it in Unbound.

 - **[Easy As Pi Installer](https://github.com/ShaneCaler/EasyAsPiInstaller)**
-Shane Caler's "one-stop-shop" to set up WireGuard, Pi-Hole, and Unbound on a Raspberry Pi.
+Shane Caler's "one-stop-shop" to set up WireGuard, Pi-hole, and Unbound on a Raspberry Pi.
 I didn't have a chance to try this out, but it might be a nice replacement for all of this at some point (and it's also probably a good place to learn).

 - **[WireGuard Installation (Raspberry Pi 2 v1.2 and above)](https://github.com/adrianmihalko/raspberrypiwireguard)**
 Adrian Mihalko's excellent instructions on installing WireGuard on a Raspberry Pi.